 This policy will be reviewed every year.
-This is so that it remains up to date, useful, and relevant.
+This is so that it remains up-to-date, useful, and relevant.
 We will also regularly review it in accordance with local and national policy changes.

-Written October 2018 by Verity Sessions Reviewed November 2019 Reviewed October 2020 Reviewed November 2021 Next review November 2022
+Written October 2018, Reviewed November 2019, Reviewed October 2020

+Reviewed November 2021, Reviewed November 2022